MicrosoftDocs/dataexplorer-docs/kusto/query/parse-operator.md

 ## Examples

 The `parse` operator provides a streamlined way to `extend` a table by using multiple `extract` applications on the same `string` expression.
 This result is useful, when the table has a `string` column that contains several values that you want to break into individual columns.
-For example, a column that is produced by a developer trace ("`printf`"/"`Console.WriteLine`") statement.
+For example, a column that's produced by a developer trace ("`printf`"/"`Console.WriteLine`") statement.

 ### Parse and extend results
 In the following example, the column `EventText` of table `Traces` contains